DISC HERNIATION & ACUTE DENERVATION

 This man presented with sciatica after coughing and the scan was done about two weeks after onset of symptoms.

-Image above T2 scans: Compare both sides to appreciate the loss of volume, particularly of quadratus lumborum (anterior arrow) increased T2 signal and fatty change on the right posterior paraspinal muscles.
+Image above: T2 scans: Compare both sides to appreciate the loss of volume, particularly of quadratus lumborum (anterior arrow) increased T2 signal and fatty change on the right posterior paraspinal muscles.

 - The T2 hyper-intensity is easy to pass by if you are not looking carefully and would be more obvious if a T2 fat sat or STIR scan was performed.
 On the post contrast scans though the signal abnormality is much easier to appreciate.

-As lumbar imaging is mostly without contrast and without a T2 FS or STIR sequence its quite easy to not notice denervation changes if we concentrate just on the canal when reporting.
+- As lumbar imaging is mostly without contrast and without a T2 FS or STIR sequence its quite easy to not notice denervation changes if we concentrate just on the canal when reporting.